21.2. Using sundials4py

 21.2.1.
 View Classes and Memory Management

-sundials4py provides natural usage of SUNDIALS objects with natural Python object lifetimes managed by the Python garbage collection as with any other Python object.
+sundials4py provides natural usage of SUNDIALS objects with object lifetimes managed by the Python garbage collection as with any other Python object.

 These view objects cannot be implicitly converted to the underlying void*.
 As such, when calling a function which operates on these void* objects, one must